DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 Rather than perform an expensive login each time you wish to use the `MobileServiceClient`, the `PasswordVault` is used to cache the credentials.

 The `MobileServiceClient.LoginAsync` method is awaitable.
 When the method is called, a browser opens the authentication page for whatever service your app is using.
-In this case, the Microsoft authentication provider is used.
+In this example, the Microsoft authentication provider is used.
 When the user completes authentication, the app is activated using the custom protocol.

 **Listing 2.** MobileClientService Class
 ```csharp